Adaptive, Distribution-Free Prediction Intervals for Deep Networks: Abstract

 \section{Abstract}

-This paper addresses the problem of assessing the variability of predictions from deep neural networks.
-There is a growing literature on using and improving the predictive accuracy of deep networks, but a concomitant improvement in the quantification of their uncertainty is lacking.
-We provide a prediction interval network (PI-Network) which is a transparent, tractable modification of the standard predictive loss used to train deep networks.
-The PI-Network outputs three values instead of a single point estimate and optimizes a loss function inspired by quantile regression.
-We go beyond merely motivating the construction of these networks and provide two prediction interval methods with provable, finite sample coverage guarantees without any assumptions on the underlying distribution from which our data is drawn.
-We only require that the observations are independent and identically distributed.
-Furthermore, our intervals adapt to heteroskedasticity and asymmetry in the conditional distribution of the response given the covariates.
+The machine learning literature contains several constructions for prediction intervals that are intuitively reasonable but ultimately ad-hoc in that they do not come with provable performance guarantees.
+We present methods from the statistics literature that can be used efficiently with neural networks under minimal assumptions with guaranteed performance.
+We propose a neural network that outputs three values instead of a single point estimate and optimizes a loss function motivated by the standard quantile regression loss.
+We provide two prediction interval methods with finite sample coverage guarantees solely under the assumption that the observations are independent and identically distributed.
 The first method leverages the conformal inference framework and provides average coverage.
 The second method provides a new, stronger guarantee by conditioning on the observed data.
 Lastly, our loss function does not compromise the predictive accuracy of the network like other prediction interval methods.
-We demonstrate the ease of use of the PI-Network as well as its improvements over other methods on both simulated and real data.
-As the PI-Network can be used with a host of deep learning methods with only minor modifications, its use should become standard practice, much like reporting standard errors along with mean estimates.
+We demonstrate the ease of use of our procedures as well as its improvements over other methods on both simulated and real data.
+As most deep networks can easily be modified by our method to output predictions with valid prediction intervals, its use should become standard practice, much like reporting standard errors along with mean estimates.